ksanu1998/pidforest/README.md

 The current implementation is in Python, we are working on releasing a much faster C++ based implementation soon.

 > _NOTE:_ C++ code is still under development.
-Progress has been made on re-implementing much of the existing classes defined in .py scripts to C++.
+Progress has been made on re-implementing much of the existing classes defined in Python scripts to C++.
 Currently focussed on building the tree reliably and developing an interface for calling these C++ classes using a Python interface.